josh-mchugh/programming-scala/chapter-5/README.md

 ## OptionExample.scala
 Scala supports Option which allows return an object which may contain a value or not.
 In the example we use 'Set' and 'None' which extend from 'Option[T]'.
 Option has a function called 'getOrElse' which allows us to handle 'None' or 'null' values.

+## Methods.scala
+Scala tries to infer the return type of methods.
+It depends on how youd define your methods.
+If you define a method with an equal sign, then Scala will infer the return type.
+Otherwise, it assumes the method is a void method.